Updated Mar 15, 2026 § For Kids

 Apple Watch Overview: A Full-Featured Wearable

 Apple Watch gives older kids access to a scaled-down version of the iOS ecosystem on their wrist.
-Using Apple’s Family Setup, you can configure an Apple Watch SE or newer for a child who does not have their own iPhone.
+Using Apple’s Family Setup, you can configure an Apple Watch SE or newer for a child who doesn’t have their own iPhone.

 Here is what an Apple Watch brings to the table: